-Applied Physics Solid State Physics I (ENAS 850) and II (ENAS 851), Quantum Mechanics I (PHYS 508) and II (PHYS 608), Electromagnetic Theory I (PHYS 502), Statistical Physics I (PHYS 512).
-Two of these courses may be taken in the second year.
-In addition, there is a math requirement which must be met by taking Mathematical Methods I (ENAS 500) or Mathematical Methods of Physics (PHYS 506) in the first year.
-Students in the IGPPEB program must also take Methods and Logic in Interdisciplinary Research (ENAS 517), Biological Physics (ENAS 541), Biology Boot Camp (MB&B 520), Integrated Workshop (ENAS 991), and Systems Modeling in Biology (MCDB 561).
-Biomedical Engineering Physiological Systems (ENAS 550), Physical and Chemical Basis of Biosensing (ENAS 510).
+Biomedical Engineering Physiological Systems (ENAS 550), Physical and Chemical Basis of Bioimaging and Biosensing (ENAS 510).
 One of these courses may be taken in the second year.
-In addition, there is a math requirement which must be met by taking Mathematical Methods I (ENAS 500) or Advanced Engineering Mathematics (ENAS 505) in the first year.
+In addition, there is a math requirement that must be met by taking Mathematical Methods I (ENAS 500) or Advanced Engineering Mathematics (ENAS 505) in the first year.
 Chemical Engineering Classical and Statistical Thermodynamics (ENAS 521), Energy, Mass, and Momentum Processes (ENAS 603), Chemical Reaction Engineering (ENAS 602).
-In addition, there is a math requirement which must be met by taking Mathematical Methods I (ENAS 500) or Advanced Engineering Mathematics (ENAS 505) in the first year.
-Students in the IGPPEB program must also take Methods and Logic in Interdisciplinary Research (ENAS 517), Biological Physics (ENAS 541), Biology Boot Camp (MB&B 520), Integrated Workshop (ENAS 991) and Systems Modeling in Biology (MCDB 561).
-Environmental Engineering Aquatic Chemistry (ENAS 640), Biological Processes in Environmental Engineering (ENAS 641), Environmental Physicochemical Processes (ENAS 642).
-In addition, there is a math requirement which must be met by taking one of the following courses in the first year: Mathematical Methods I (ENAS 500), Advanced Engineering Mathematics (ENAS 505), Applied Spatial Statistics (F&ES 77107), Multivariate Statistical Analysis in the Environmental Sciences (F&ES 77113), or Multivariate Statistics for Social Sciences (STAT 660).
+In addition, there is a math requirement that must be met by taking Mathematical Methods I (ENAS 500) or Advanced Engineering Mathematics (ENAS 505) in the first year.
+Students in the IGPPEB program must also take Methods and Logic in Interdisciplinary Research (ENAS 517), Biological Physics (ENAS 541), Biology Boot Camp (MB&B 520), Integrated Workshop (ENAS 991), and Systems Modeling in Biology (MCDB 561).
+Electrical Engineering (Computer Engineering track) Introduction to VLSI System Design (ENAS 875), Advanced Topics in Computer Engineering (ENAS 921).
 Electrical Engineering (Microelectronics track) Solid State Physics I (ENAS 850), Semiconductor Silicon Devices and Technology (ENAS 986).
 Electrical Engineering (System and Signals track) Linear Systems (ENAS 902), Stochastic Processes (ENAS 502).
-Electrical Engineering (Computer Engineering track) Introduction to VLSI System Design (ENAS 875), Advanced Topics in Computer Engineering (ENAS 921).
+Environmental Engineering Aquatic Chemistry (ENAS 640), Biological Processes in Environmental Engineering (ENAS 641), Environmental Physicochemical Processes (ENAS 642).
+In addition, there is a math requirement that must be met by taking one of the following courses in the first year: Mathematical Methods I (ENAS 500), Advanced Engineering Mathematics (ENAS 505), Applied Spatial Statistics (F&ES 781), Multivariate Statistical Analysis in the Environmental Sciences (F&ES 758), or Multivariate Statistics for Social Sciences (STAT 660).
 Mechanical Engineering Students must demonstrate competence in one of four areas: Fluid and Thermal Sciences, Soft Matter/Complex Fluids, Materials Science, or Robotics/Mechatronics.
 Core courses for these areas are specified in the Qualification Procedure.
 Some of the core courses may be taken in the second year.
-In addition, there is a math requirement which must be met by taking Mathematical Methods I (ENAS 500), Mathematical Methods of Physics (PHYS 506), or Linear Systems (ENAS 902), depending on the research area.
+In addition, there is a math requirement that must be met by taking Mathematical Methods I (ENAS 500), Mathematical Methods of Physics (PHYS 506), or Linear Systems (ENAS 902), depending on the research area.
 Some research areas will also require Mathematical Methods II (ENAS 501).
 Students in the IGPPEB program must also take Methods and Logic in Interdisciplinary Research (ENAS 517), Biological Physics (ENAS 541), Biology Boot Camp (MB&B 520), Integrated Workshop (ENAS 991), and Systems Modeling in Biology (MCDB 561).
 Honors Requirement Students must meet the Graduate School's Honors requirement in at least two term courses (excluding Special Investigations) by the end of the second term of full-time study.
 An extension of one term may be granted at the discretion of the DGS.
 Master's Degrees M.Phil.
 See Degree Requirements under Policies and Regulations.